 P: (518) 842-0540

 F: (518) 843-6547

-Are you planning on traveling for summer break?
+Are you planning on traveling for the upcoming holiday season?
 We believe both you and your pet should enjoy a relaxing vacation!

 We also offer additional services including individual playtime, to ensure that your furry friend isn't lonely while you're gone.
-Plus, get a complimentary bath for your pet if you book 5 nights or more!
+Learn more about our pet boarding services here.